webplatform/saltyvagrant-mediawiki/README.md

     ```bash
     vagrant plugin install vagrant-salt
     ```
+    *NOTE*: If you have issues and you already use vagrant-salt, make sure you have the latest version or remove the plugin and re-install it.
 3. Run the VM

     ```bash
     vagrant up
     vagrant provision
     ```
-    Note that sometimes `vagrant provision` is not needed at all.
+    *NOTE*: Sometimes `vagrant provision` is not needed at all.
-4. Install dependencies from within the VM
+4. Connect to the VM, install dependencies

     ```bash
     vagrant ssh
+    salt state.highstate
     ```
-5. If you change a file in `salt/`, you need to apply states again Its always good to make sure everything worked correctly, always run `state.highstate` to be sure all at their appropriate places.
+    *NOTE*: If you change a file in `salt/`, you need to apply states again Its always good to make sure everything worked correctly, always run `state.highstate` to be sure all at their appropriate places.

     ```bash
     salt state.highstate
     ```

-    Note that the salt command is defined in `/home/vagrant/.bash_aliases` to run with Salt Stack in a Masterless fashion.
+    *HINT*: The `salt` command is defined in `/home/vagrant/.bash_aliases` to run with Salt Stack in a Masterless fashion.
 6. Install database dump